 LVCF Establishes Geographic Affiliate in Upper Bucks County

-Allentown, Pa., December 18, 2017—The Lehigh Valley Community Foundation (LVCF) has established its first geographic affiliate—The Upper Bucks Community Foundation (UBCF).
-The new Foundation is an extension of the Upper Bucks Grants Committee’s previous role in conjunction with the Lehigh Valley Community Foundation.
+Allentown, Pa., December 18, 2017—The Lehigh Valley Community Foundation (LVCF) has established its first geographic affiliate—The Upper Bucks Community Fund of the Lehigh Valley.
+The new fund is an extension of the Upper Bucks Grants Committee’s previous role in conjunction with the Lehigh Valley Community Foundation.

 The Committee has a long history of making a positive impact in the Upper Bucks community, most notably, by directing resources from two area-of-interest funds at LVCF, the Erwin J. & Gertrude K. Neusch Fund, and the Richard E. Gasser Fund.